19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Sending.md

 | Range    | Self                                                |
 | Domains  | [Air](../../Spell%20Domains/Air.md)              |

-You can communicate telepathically with one creature on the same plane of existence as you at any distance for up to 1 minute. *This is measured by the GM in real-life time with a timer.*
+You can communicate telepathically with one creature on the same plane of existence as you at any distance for up to 1 minute. *Measured with a real-life timer.*

 This communication is vulnerable to scrying.